Prof. Mercedes Rincon

 Prof. Rincon explains, “Citrullination is a protein modification that can happen sometimes in response to some infectious agents.
 Citrullination makes a ‘self protein’ become a ‘foreign protein’, and therefore recognised by the immune system.
 This leads to the generation of antibodies against those citrullinated changes.”

-The characteristics of ME/CFS suggest the involvement of autoantibodies in that illness, and Prof. Rincon’s team plans to look specifically for autoantibodies targeted on citrullinated proteins.
-Using blood samples obtained from the UK ME/CFS Biobank, the researchers will compare autoantibody levels between ME/CFS patients and a group of healthy control subjects.
+The characteristics of ME/CFS suggest the involvement of autoantibodies in that illness, and so Prof. Rincon’s plan was to confirm her earlier findings by looking specifically for autoantibodies targeted on citrullinated proteins (anti-CCP).

 Eighty blood serum samples were obtained from the UK ME/CFS Biobank, including 40 samples from patients with ME/CFS (half with severe and half with mild disease), 20 from patients with multiple sclerosis (another known autoimmune disease), and 20 from healthy control subjects.

 Levels of two autoantibodies – IgG1 anti-CCP and IgG4 anti-CCP – were measured in these samples, and compared between the patient groups.

 However, there were no statistically significant differences in either autoantibody between the groups, and this was in large part due to considerable variation in levels among individuals in each group (including those with multiple sclerosis).